fireblocks/ts-sdk/docs/apis/KeyLinkBetaApi.md

   enabled: true,
   // boolean | Return keys that are proof of ownership but not assigned.
 Available filter can be used only when vaultAccountId and enabled filters are not set (optional)
   available: true,
+  // boolean | Return keys that are assigned to a vault account (optional)
+  isAssigned: true,
 };

 fireblocks.keyLinkBeta.getSigningKeysList(body).then((res: FireblocksResponse<GetSigningKeyResponseDto>) => {